gunske/geolistic/README.md

 # Geolistic

-Import geoname data to elastic and enjoy millions of searchable locations in your app.
+Import Geoname data to Elastic and enjoy millions of searchable locations in your app.

 [Geoname](http://www.geonames.org/) is the most comprehensive open source geo location data source with more than 11 million location points.
 Each location comes with a wealth of